Aurora shooting victims' families raise concerns over 'Joker' in letter to Warner Bros.

 The news was first reported by The Hollywood Reporter.

-The trailers for "Joker" contain clear allusions to the Martin Scorsese classics "Taxi Driver" and "The King of Comedy," two films in which Robert De Niro — who plays a supporting role in "Joker" — portrayed alienated social outcasts driven to alarming behavior.
+The trailers for "Joker" contain clear allusions to the Martin Scorsese classics "Taxi Driver" and "The King of Comedy," two films in which Robert De Niro — who plays a supporting role in "Joker" — portrayed alienated social outcasts driven to violence.

 In a review published Aug.
 31, Indiewire film critic David Ehrlich called the the R-rated project "a true original that's sure to be remembered as one of the most transgressive studio blockbusters of the 21st Century."

-Ehrlich then expressed concern about the film's real-world implications, writing that it was "a toxic rallying crying for self-pitying incels," shorthand for the online community of misogynists who identify as involuntary celibates.
+Ehrlich then expressed concern about the film's real-world implications, writing that it was "a toxic rallying cry for self-pitying incels," shorthand for the online community of misogynists who identify as involuntary celibates.

-The film comes as major Hollywood studios, keen to put fresh spins on familiar characters and long-running franchises, experiment with hard-edged visual styles and more adult storytelling themes, such as in the R-rated X-Men thriller "Logan" and the somber action drama "War for the Planet of the Apes."
+The film comes as major Hollywood studios, keen to put fresh spins on familiar characters and long-running franchises, experiment with hard-edged visual styles and more mature themes, such as in the R-rated X-Men thriller "Logan" and the somber action drama "War for the Planet of the Apes."

 The shooting in Aurora killed 12 people and wounded 70 others, including 58 from gunfire.
 The gunman, James Holmes, carried out the attack during a midnight showing of Christopher Nolan's "The Dark Knight Rises," part of a trilogy that was itself a gritty reboot of the original Batman saga, in the Denver suburb on July 20, 2012.